 I love the ingredients list for these onion nut dehydrator crackers.
 So simple!
 We’re talking five ingredients, plus water.

 Protein is provided by sunflower seeds and cashews.
 Coconut aminos (or tamari), green onion, and garlic round out the flavor.
 Water makes the mixture spreadable.

 In fact, this recipe is so simple that my 11 year old son is now in charge of keeping us stocked with a steady supply of onion nut dehydrator crackers.
 Spreading the mixture onto the dehydrator trays is kinda tricky so I do help with that part, but he handles all the measuring and mixing.

 Have I mentioned how much we are loving our new dehydrator?
 I have this dehydrator.

 These crackers are just one of the many foods we now prepare in this amazing food-drying machine.
 I especially love my dehydrator during garden harvest time!
-Check out all the foods we’ve dried successfully in our dehydrator.

 Since we harvested plenty of green onions from the garden last year, I wound up dehydrating a bunch of them.
 Which has worked out perfectly during the winter months when we have no fresh green onions!
 So if you grow your own green onions, I recommend dehydrating your surplus and using them in recipes like these onion nut dehydrator crackers.